Parma FC 1-0 Juventus

 Juventus 1-1 Parma FC

 (agg: 2-1 to Parma)

-National champions from Europe's lower-ranked nations competed in the 1994/95 UEFA Cup, necessitating a preliminary round.
-Not that 'champion' status counted for much.
+National champions from Europe's lower-ranked nations competed in the 1994/95 UEFA Cup, which meant that a preliminary round was needed.
+Not that champion status counted for much.
 After all, this was the year domestically untitled Parma FC beat Italian double-winners Juventus an all-Serie A final.